utilyre/uvim/README.md

   **NOTE**: Store server configurations inside `user/servers.lua` relative to this repository's root.

-- See [null-ls builtins][builtins] to figure out how you should configure linting/formatting tools.
+- See [null-ls builtins][builtins] to figure out how you should configure an specific linting/formatting tool, A.K.A source.

   **NOTE**: Store source configurations inside `user/sources.lua` relative to this repository's root.